Social media marketing tips for small business owners.

 #shoplocal #shopsmall #smallbusiness #smallbiz #businessowner #smallbusinessowner #setting4success #smallbusinesssaturday #smallbusinesslove #smallbizowner #smallbizlife #womanentrepreneur #startup

-It’s a good idea to create a list of categories for your small business hashtags and to keep track of the ones that worked well for you in the past.
+It’s a good idea to create a list of categories for your small business hashtags.
+Keep track of the hashtags that worked well for you in the past.

 To get you started I’m sharing a few categories and hashtags that I use in my own social media marketing.